 As a parent, it’s hard to know all of the technical terms teachers use when referring to your child’s education.
 If you are interested in applying for the McKay Scholarship and unsure if you qualify for an IEP, we are here to help.

-An IEP (Individualized Education Plan) is a document that is followed by teachers to help them give your child the tools they need to be successful in school.
+An IEP (Individualized Education Plan) is a document that teachers follow to help them give your child the tools they need to be successful in school.
 It is a document that must be followed and is required by law.
 IEP’s are mandated by law by the Individuals with Disabilities Education Act and students of all ages could have an IEP.
 A student receives an IEP when their learning at school is affected because of a disability.
 Below are the steps that are typically taken when a child receives an IEP.
 If your child does in fact have an IEP, some of the following steps may sound familiar.

 Typically, if teachers see an individual student struggling, they will try to give him extra help or attention to bring them up to speed for a certain amount of time.
 After that time limit, if the student has not progressed they will suggest that he might be given a test to figure out if he qualifies for Special Education services.
 In this case, the parents must be notified and give permission for their child to be tested.